VetleWammer/VetleWammer/README.md

-- 👋 Hi, I’m @VetleWammer
+- Hi, I’m @VetleWammer

+This is an old profile, please refer to https://github.com/VetleWammer2